bdeckard92/dupUT/01-Class-Content/03-JavaScript/01-Activities/01-Conditional-Statements/README.md

 * Create a site (from scratch) that asks users if they eat steak.

-* If they respond with "yes", alert the following to the page: "Here’s a Steak Sandwich!"
+* If they respond with "yes", alert the following to the page: "Here’s a cheese burger!"

-* If they respond with "no", alert the following to the page: "Here’s a Tofu Stir-Fry!"
+* If they respond with "no", alert the following to the page: "Here’s an Impossible burger!"